When Your Heart Stops Beating: Recording and production

++44 was Mark Hoppus's first time fronting a band solo, stepping into the role of lead vocalist and primary songwriter.

 In February 2006, the band began recording "in earnest" for the record.
 The band considered many producers for the album, among those Danger Mouse.
 Eventually, the record was produced by Hoppus and Barker, with longtime associate and friend Jerry Finn in the role of executive producer.
 Finn came in late into production to oversee completion, but eventually contributed heavily to the album's writing.
-Producer Dan "The Automator" Nakamura was called in to "tinker" with a track.
+Producer Dan the Automator was called in to "tinker" with a track.
 Upon completion, the record's tentative title was Little Death.
 By August, the band decided on naming the album When Your Heart Stops Beating.
 "We always thought of the phrase 'when your heart stops beating' as capturing the good and the bad in the world in everything," said Hoppus of the title.
 "When you fall in love with a lady and your heart skips a beat or something great happens.
 And also, obviously, when your heart stops beating, the end of things."

 Most of the songs on the album were recorded live.
 Barker programmed his electronic parts on the SP-1200 drum machine.
 There were several songs that did not make the final cut, including an uplifting "indie country" track that was among the last to be developed.
 The album artwork and photography were created by Estavan Oriol.
 The artwork of the jewel case pictures the words "When Your Heart Stops Beating" in black with the letters "ART" of "heart" standing out in blue.